Photo of YaeBin Kim, Extension

 This four-week program is designed to improve awareness of important child safety issues and to increase parenting knowledge

-National award-winning Family Storyteller is a literacy program aimed at encouraging and training parents to play a vital role in the literacy development of their children.
+National award-winning Family Storyteller is a literacy workshop aimed at encouraging and training parents to play a vital role in the literacy development of their children.
 The statewide program creates an opportunity for parents and young children to interact around literacy and language activities.

 Parents and children doing a name craft at a Fun to Play class